The Rescue (Doctor Who): Critical response

 After the first episode's broadcast, T.C.
 Worsley of the Financial Times felt that the Koquillion was lacking compared to the Daleks, but appreciated its name.
 At the BBC's Programme Review Board after the second episode, Sydney Newman said that O'Brien had "made a great impact" on the show, noting that her performance had improved others.

 Retrospective reviews were generally positive.
 In The Discontinuity Guide (1995), Paul Cornell, Martin Day, and Keith Topping wrote that the serial "just about works" as an introduction to Vicki, "but it's too inconsequential to sustain any real interest".
 In The Television Companion (1998), David J. Howe and Stephen James Walker described the story as "one of the best examples of character-driven drama from this period of the series' history", praising the character of Vicki, though noting that some parts of the plot remained unexplained.
 In A Critical History of Doctor Who (1999), John Kenneth Muir lauded O'Brien's performance despite Vicki being "a fairly obvious Susan surrogate", and enjoyed the emotional scenes and climax.

 In 2008, Patrick Mulkern of Radio Times described the serial as a "neglected gem" with a strong debut for Vicki and many production improvements, though noted that the mystery was "a tad obvious".
 In 2009, DVD Talk's Stuart Galbraith IV felt that the story was strong with a "smart, if somewhat predictable climax and resolution" that worked due to the dialogue.
 Cliff Chapman of Den of Geek found the serial "charming" and praised the performances, writing that the serial was only let down by its "weak and convenient resolution".
 Dreamwatch appreciated the pacing but felt that the story was lacking in comparison to The Romans.

 Commercial releases

 Ian Marter began adapting the script from The Rescue into a novelisation, but died near completion; Nigel Robinson completed the manuscript.
 Robinson recalled having to make very few changes to Marter's work, but noted that he cut an entire scene from the first chapter discussing fellatio, as Marter "did have a tendency to see how much he could get away with".
 The novelisation was published in August 1987 in paperback by Target Books and in hardback by W. H. Allen.
 The cover was designed by Tony Clark.
-An audiobook version of the novelisation was published by AudioGO on 1 April 2013, read by Maureen O'Brien.
+An audiobook version of the novelisation was published by AudioGO on 1 April 2013, read by O'Brien.

 The Rescue was released on VHS as a double-pack with The Romans by BBC Video in September 1994, with the cover designed by Andrew Skilleter.
 It was released on DVD in a slipcase with The Romans on 23 February 2009; the Region 1 release followed on 7 July 2009.
 The serial was released on Blu-ray on 5 December 2022, alongside the rest of the show's second season as part of The Collection.